 Beans, seeds, nuts, whole grains, mushrooms, and nutritional yeast are excellent plant-based sources of niacin.
 They provide about 2-5 mg of niacin per serving.
 Nutritional yeast is among the richest foods in niacin.
 It provides 15 mg of niacin per serving!

-Moreover, there are many fortified foods rich in niacin, which boost the daily intake.
-Most noteworthy, fortified foods contain niacin in its free form, which is highly bioavailable.
+Moreover, there are many fortified foods with niacin, which boost the daily intake.
+Most noteworthy, niacin in fortified foods is highly bioavailable.

 Most niacin supplements contain between 50-500 mg of niacin per serving.
 But, a dose of 500 mg is about 3,000% and 1,300% higher than the recommended daily and maximum safe dose, respectively!